CFAV Quest: Operational history

 Construction of Quest began in 1967 by Burrard Shipbuilding & Drydock Ltd. at Vancouver, the ship was launched on 9 July 1968.
 After entering service on 21 August 1969 with the hull number AGOR 172, Quest was deployed on the East Coast.
-The vessel was used primarily for oceanographic and hydrographic research in the north Atlantic Ocean and the Arctic Ocean.
+The vessel was used primarily for acoustic and associated ocean research in the north Atlantic Ocean and the Arctic Ocean.
 The ship was able to operate in the heavy ice of the Arctic Ocean when accompanied by an icebreaker.